FEAR and JOY

 - how many children should I have?

 Here’s the hidden gem.
-There is observational scientific evidence that work ethic may be inherited.
-People have assumed that things like musical ability is an inherited trait.
-But it may not be the musical abilities that are passed down.
-Rather, it may be the work ethic associated with the long hours of practice that is inherited.
+There is observational evidence that work ethic may be inherited.
+People have assumed that things like musical ability are inherited traits.
+But it may not be the musical abilities that are passed on.
+Rather, it may be the work-ethic associated with the long hours of practice that musicians do that is inherited.

 Did you know that dancing is the healthiest physical activity?
 And there are scientific studies to back it up.

 There is a process for picking the best hobby, activity, or vacation for you.